-This Southern cabbage recipe features cabbage that is simmered in a flavorful broth with smoked turkey and soul food seasonings.
-A savory and succulent Southern side dish, this soul food style cabbage is a staple on our Sunday dinner table!
+This Southern cabbage recipe is a simple and delicious boiled cabbage recipe.
+It’s cooked until tender in a flavorful broth with smoked turkey and soul food seasonings.
+Packed with savory flavor, this classic Southern side dish is always on our Sunday dinner table!
+You may also like our Southern fried cabbage with bacon recipe!

 What is boiled cabbage?

-Boiled cabbage is a classic Southern side dish.
-It’s often simmered with flavorful ingredients such as smoked turkey, ham hocks, or bacon for added richness and depth of flavor.
-The cabbage is typically chopped or sliced and cooked until tender, soaking up the seasonings and smokiness of the meat.
+Boiled cabbage is a classic Southern side dish, full of rich, smoky flavor.
+It’s usually cooked with smoked turkey, ham hocks, or bacon to add extra depth.
+The cabbage is chopped or sliced, then simmered until tender, soaking up all the delicious seasonings and smoky goodness!

 Ingredients